AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-overview.md

 We are releasing new features to Workfront Planning regularly.

-For an up-to-date list of released features, see [Adobe Workfront Planning current release activity](/help/quicksilver/planning/general/release-activity.md)
+For an up-to-date list of released features, see [Adobe Workfront Planning release activity: article index](/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-article-index.md).

 ## Additional resources for Workfront Planning